kvandana451/kvandana451-angular-auth/app/README.md

 # App

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
+But Developed using Angular 16

+Key Features:
+Implemented canActivate Guard to access Pages of the application.
+Only Authenticated Users (in my app users who are assigned with a role are authenticated users) can access the pages.[authGuard]
+Not all authenticated users can access all the pages[adminGuard].
+So i have used Two Guards [adminGuard,authGuard] for canActivate.

 ## Development server